 Nexstim Plc: Disclosure of Major Holdings according to Chapter 9, Section 10 of the Finnish Securities Markets Act

-Nexstim Plc (NXTMH:HEX) (”Nexstim” or ”Company”) has received a notification pursuant to chapter 9, section 5 of the Securities Market Act from Kyösti Kakkonen on 10 June 2024.
+Nexstim Plc (NXTMH:HEX) (”Nexstim” or ”Company”) has received a notification pursuant to chapter 9, section 5 of the Securities Market Act from Leena Niemistö on 17 June 2024.

 The notification is based on the amendment to the Securities Market Act effective April 19, 2024, requiring shareholders to notify the target company and the Financial Supervisory Authority of their ownership and voting shares no later than two months after the enactment of this law if the shareholder's stake in the target company is at least five percent at the time the law takes effect and such share has not been previously disclosed.